cgabriel5/monitorjs/README.md

 <a name="instance-controller"></a>
 ### Controller

-A `controller` is the brain of the monitor and is simply a handler.
-It is *optional* but when it's provided all changes performed to the monitor can be acted upon.
+A `controller` is the brain of the monitor and is simply a handler that fires every time a change is made via the instance's `set`, `unset`, and/or `trigger` method.
+It is *optional* but when it's provided _all_ changes performed on the monitor can be acted upon from within it.
 When a `controller` is not used changes can be listened to by attaching path listeners via the `instance.on` method.
 Both `controllers` and path listeners can be used if so desired.

+**Note**: `controller` parameters can be found [here](#instance-creation).

 ```js
 // controller function to handle object changes